javaee/metro-fi/FastInfosetPerformance/README.txt

 Running:

- Before running the sub-projects, FastInfoset, Japex and JapexXMLDriverLibrary need to be built.
+ Before running the sub-project FastInfoset needs to be built.

  From a '*pex' directory: